 Read More About Facet Joint Syndrome

-Read More About Loss of Cervical Lordosis
+Read More About Herniated Cervical Disc

 Spinal stenosis is the narrowing of the central spinal canal and is a cause of significant pain and disability.
 Common causes of spinal stenosis include disc protrusion, facet overgrowth and ligamentum flavum thickening.
 Surgery is often chosen when conservative therapies fail despite the lack of convincing evidence that it is a superior treatment option.
 Are there alternatives to back surgery for spinal stenosis?
 Yes.
 Regenexx DDD utilizes precise platelet injections into the facets, muscles, and ligaments to treat the lumbar stenosis, treating all of the components of the issue, which is crucial.
 Spinal stenosis is often an age-related condition attributed…

 Straight neck syndrome, also known as military neck, is a condition characterized by the loss of normal cervical lordosis.
 This is the natural inward curvature of the neck that helps support the head and maintain proper alignment of the spine.
 This curve is essential for distributing the weight of the head evenly and allowing the neck to absorb shock and stress effectively.